hectormartinez/hectormartinez.github.io/index.md

 1. Martínez Alonso H, Bel N and Pedersen BS. _A voting scheme to detect semantic underspecification_, LREC 2012
 1. Johannsen A, Martínez Alonso H, Klerke S and Søgaard A. _EMNLP@CPH: Is frequency all there is to simplicity?_.
 Task 1 on SemEval2012.
 1. Martínez Alonso H, Bel N and Pedersen BS, _Identification of sense selection in regular polysemy using shallow features_.
 NODALIDA 2011.
 1. Johannsen A, Martínez Alonso H, Rishøj C and Søgaard A. _Shared task system description: frustratingly hard compositionality prediction_.
-DiSCo 2011, Workshop on Distributional Semantics and Compositionality (\textit{Best System}) .
+DiSCo 2011, Workshop on Distributional Semantics and Compositionality (_Best System_) .
 1. Martínez Alonso H, Vivaldi J and Villegas M. _Text handling as a Web Service for the IULA processing pipeline_.
 Web Services and Processing Pipelines in HLT (LREC 2010).
 1. Martínez Alonso H, Villegas M, Bel N, Bel S and Alemany F. _Lexicography in the grid environment_, eLEX 2009.